""

 How do I find trending Reels on Instagram?

-You can find trending Reels by exploring the Reels tab and looking for videos with high engagement and frequently used audio tracks.
+You can find trending Reels by exploring the Reels tab and looking for videos with high engagement and frequently used original audio tracks.
 Check what competitors and influencers in your niche are posting, and follow creators who share updates on new Instagram trends and sounds.

 How many hashtags should I use on Instagram posts?